On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Dirac's Equation for a Free Particle and Its Simplest Matrix Solutions

-The second observation is the following: a `mixed' partitioned matrix, where the first two column of the second matrix are combined with the last two column of the first one, has a diagonal square, namely,
+Here, the first $4\times 4\/$ partitioned matrix on the left-hand side is identical to that in (\ref{d9}), while the second matrix is derived by substituting $E\rightarrow -E\/.$ The well-known identity, $\left( \boldsymbol{\sigma \cdot p}\right) ^{2}=\boldsymbol{p}^{2} \ I \/$ \cite{Dirac75}, plays a crucial role in simplifying the matrix multiplication in (\ref{ma1}) and in demonstrating that these matrices commute.
+The second observation is the following: a `mixed' partitioned matrix, where the first two columns of the second matrix are combined with the last two columns of the first one, has a diagonal square, namely,

 These two elementary facts give a standard solution of the above eigenvalue problem.